Skip to menu Skip to content Skip to footer

 “Feeling part of a group affects an employee’s sense of self-worth and increases their sense of achievement.

-“Our results show that mental health and performance are mutually dependent and can be improved through effective leadership,” he said.
+“Our results show that mental health and performance are mutually dependent and can be improved through effective leadership.”

-Research team member Professor Alex Haslam, also from UQ’s School of Psychology, said employee health and wellbeing were often viewed by employers as issues to be dealt with by individuals.
+Research co-author Professor Alex Haslam said employee health and wellbeing were often viewed by employers as issues to be dealt with by individuals.

 “Many organisations have wellbeing programs that involve employees engaging in activities such as gym classes, stress relaxation or mindfulness courses,” Professor Haslam said.